CMU-Senate/bylaws/bylaws.md

     #.
 A Student Senator may send a proxy to a regular meeting of Student Senate no more than two (2) times per half session..
     #.
 A Student Senator may have absences removed from his or her record upon completion of their Engagement Hour requirements.
 Thereafter, one-half (1/2) absence will be removed for every additional completion of one (1) Engagement Hour.
 Absences may also be removed by other participation in the activities of Student Senate as deemed appropriate by the Chair of Student Senate.
 This participation must occur within thirty (30) days of the recorded one-half (1/2) absence.
 #.
 Removal of Student Senators for Attendance Violations:
-    1. Three (3) absences from regular meetings of Student Senate or three (3) absences from regular meetings of a Student Senator’s standing committee, during a single half session of Student Senate, count as grounds for the removal of that Student Senator from Student Senate.
+    1. Three (3) absences from regular meetings of Student Senate or three (3) absences from regular meetings of a Student Senator's standing committee, during a single half session of Student Senate, count as grounds for the removal of that Student Senator from Student Senate.
         a.
-Should a Student Senator’s standing committee assignment change during a given half session, his or her attendance record shall follow him or her to his or her new committee.
+Should a Student Senator's standing committee assignment change during a given half session, his or her attendance record shall follow him or her to his or her new committee.
         #.
 If a Student Senator accrues two (2) absences from regular meetings of Student Senate, or two (2) absences from the standing committee to which s/he is assigned, during a single half session of Student Senate, then the Chair of Student Senate must notify that Student Senator that if s/he accrues another absence during that semester, s/he will be removed from office.
     #.
 When a Student Senator has exceeded his or her permitted absence allotment, the Chair of Student Senate is responsible for notifying that individual, via e-mail, of his or her removal from office.
 Upon notification, the relevant Student Senate seat is immediately declared vacant.
 #.
 Removal of Members-at-Large: